btrfs/btrfs-workflow/group-development.md

 relevant branch, read output of `git push` command and note commit ids, use `git reflog` to see previous contents of the branches.
 This should provide enough data points to resolve the conflicts and prevent losses.

+## Build-only checks

+Optionally you can let your branch get build-tested on x86\_64 with various config option combinations.
+Submit a pull request against branch `build`.
+This will run on the github hosted runners, more PRs can be sent in parallel.
+The same checks can be also run locally, replicate the steps in `.github/workflows/build.yml`.